 Want to look thinner, taller, younger, and more prosperous than your former classmates, all while being comfortable?

-Not necessarily.
-The main things you have to remember are: place, time, and activity.
+Because the main things you need to remember are: place, time, and activity.

-Country clubs, private clubs, and upscale restaurants also call for dressy cocktail attire; they may also require formal evening attire, depending on what’s going on.
-Try a cocktail dress or evening gown, depending on the situation.
+Country clubs, private clubs, and upscale restaurants may call for dressy cocktail attire; they could also require formal evening attire.

 For day events like brunches, picnics, or religious services, opt for day wear suitable for the occasion.